The Complexity of Spines and their Mathematical Connections

 Based on the graphs in Figure 17, the spineless species increased the rates of their bites as their bite sizes decreased.
 Spineless species allowed both Kudus and impalas to have larger bite sizes.
 Spines did not significantly impact the mean biting rate.
 However, there was a significant disparity between the bite sizes, with spines reducing the foraging bite size.
 Furthermore, impalas and kudus could not increase their consumption rates to compensate for the lower bite sizes.
 Kudus and Impalas require 1.5 g/min (represented by a solid line in Figure 17(a) to achieve a daily food intake of 2-2.5% body mass (Cooper & Owen-Smith, 1986).
 In Figure 17(a), spineless plants allow impalas to exceed this consumption rate.
 Acacia species were consumed closer to 0.75g/min; their spines hindered the grazing from impalas.
 The most unfavorable species for consumption were the Acacias, with their hooked spines, kudus consumed these species only at a rate of 1 g/min.

 Thorns have two defensive mechanisms.
-They can penetrate the soft tissues in the mouths of and restrict the bite sizes of herbivores.
+They can penetrate the soft tissues in the mouths of animals and restrict the bite sizes of herbivores.
 Thorns on Acacias that have been browsed or consumed are longer than plants that have not experienced grazing.
 Thorns on lower branches were 26-27% longer than thorns of a similar height on unbrowsed plants (Figure 18).
 Thorns of browsed plants were also 36-44% longer than branches above goats’ reach.
 In a study of Acacia in Kenya (Young, 1987), where goats and their consumption of branches were examined, thorn length was calculated.
 The goat population interacted with the Acacia for over 30 years.
 The control sample of Acacia did not experience any browsing pressure over time.

 Fig. 18.
 The mean thorn length (cm) of thorns on Acacia depranolobium trees.
 The solid circles are of unbrowsed trees, and the browsed trees are empty circles.
 Vertical lines indicate standard error (Young, 1987).